Ovidijus Varanauskas

-Ovidijus Varanauskas (born February 23, 1991) is a professional Lithuanian basketball player for Saint-Vallier Basket Drôme of the LNB Pro B. He plays the point guard position.
+Ovidijus Varanauskas (born February 23, 1991) is a former professional Lithuanian basketball player.
+He plays the point guard position.

 International career

 Varanauskas previously represented the Lithuanian youth squads and won bronze medal with the Lithuanian U-16 Team in 2007 FIBA Europe Under-16 Championship.

 3x3

 Varanauskas made his 3x3 debut in 2013 at the FIBA 3x3 World Tour Prague Masters, representing the city of Vilnius and finishing 6th.